shayne007/blog/source/_posts/Redis-Cache-Problems-Penetration-Breakdown-and-Avalanche.md

 ### What is Cache Avalanche?

-Cache avalanche occurs when a large number of cache entries expire simultaneously, causing massive database load.
+Cache avalanche(/ˈævəlæntʃ/) occurs when a large number of cache entries expire simultaneously, causing massive database load.
 This can happen due to synchronized expiration times or cache server failures.

 {% mermaid flowchart %}
     A[Cache Avalanche Triggers] --> B[Mass Expiration]